-Aerobic exercises can be great for improving heart health for people who have heart disease and high blood pressure.
-Aerobic exercises can help lessen your risk for developing heart disease or slow the progression of heart disease.
+Cardio or aerobic exercises can be great for improving heart health for people who have heart disease and high blood pressure.
+They can also help lessen your risk for developing heart disease or slow the progression of heart disease.

-Strength training can have several benefits for older adults and make a big impact on their overall quality of life.
-Strength exercises gently stress the bones, which eventually leads to increased bone density.
+Strength training and strength types of exercise can benefit older adults in many ways and make a big impact on their overall quality of life.
+They do so by gently stressing the bones, which eventually leads to increased bone density.
 This helps reduce the risk of developing osteoporosis and fractures that can occur due to a loss of bone density as we age.

 Most importantly, strength training can help older adults reduce the risk of falls.
 Strength training helps older adults build strong muscles, which in turn improves body mechanics and balance—all important components in reducing the risk of potential falls.

 Exercises that promote flexibility can help older adults accomplish activities of daily living and maintain the physical activities they enjoy such as tennis or golf.
 Lengthening and stretching your muscles prevents injuries that could lead to back issues or balance problems while lowering the risk of future injuries.

 However, it’s important to note that experts recommend stretching in the morning, after exercise and at night.
 But stretching before physical activity may actually increase your risk of injury.

 Getting started with exercise as an older adult

 Starting an exercise routine can be difficult but sticking to your physician’s recommendations can have significant impacts on your mobility.